keflavich/APEX_CMZ_H2CO/tables/README.rst

-    _idx                        int     -        ID number of the dendrogram source index                       int     -        ID number of the dendrogram source npix                        int     -        Number of voxels included in the source area_ellipse                float   deg^2    Area of the fitted ellipse area_exact                  float   deg^2    Summed area of the pixels included in the source (projected) flux                        float   K        Sum of the brightness in the source voxels major_sigma                 float   arcsec   Major axis of the fitted ellipse minor_sigma                 float   arcsec   Minor axis of the fitted ellipse
+    _idx                        int     -        ID number of the dendrogram source index                       int     -        ID number of the dendrogram source npix                        int     -        Number of voxels included in the source area_ellipse                float   arcsec^2 Angular area of the fitted ellipse area_exact                  float   arcsec^2 Summed angular area of the pixels included in the source (projected) flux                        float   K        Sum of the brightness in the source voxels major_sigma                 float   arcsec   Major axis of the fitted ellipse minor_sigma                 float   arcsec   Minor axis of the fitted ellipse